 Confrontation with yourself.

-A DIGITAL SKETCHBOOK OF NOTES; a record of what I'm looking at.
+A DIGITAL SKETCHBOOK OF NOTES; a record of what I'm looking at and working on.

 To document, muse, unravel, remember, remind, brainstorm, inspire, process, acknowledge, and journal.